 Global ecommerce continues to accelerate and is expected to reach $4.5 trillion by 2021.
 Worldwide spending online increased 18% in 2018, according to Internet Retailer.
 The vibrant growth provides a significant opportunity for retailers who are ready to move beyond their home country’s borders and sell internationally.
 In fact, a recent Nielsen report found that 57% of shoppers bought something from an overseas retailer within the past six months.

 Overall, the global outlook is promising.
 According to a 2018 briefing by the United Nations, the global economy is finally growing again after a sustained stagnant period.
 Regardless of doubts incurred by some political instability — notably Brexit and trade wars dominated by the United States and China — the worldwide economy is experiencing increased investment and trade, improved spending attitudes by both businesses and consumers and better labour market conditions.
-Moreover, cross-border commerce is increasing, as consumers look beyond their country’s boundaries to get the goods they want.
+Moreover, cross-border ecommerce is increasing, as consumers look beyond their country’s boundaries to get the goods they want.

 Even though international ecommerce expansion is a key growth opportunity for retailers based in the United States and Europe, it can be a daunting enterprise to embark upon.
 Here, we explore what to consider and your international retail opportunities to take advantage of.